 OK, there was a lot in that last paragraph so let me “unpack” it a bit.
 A lot of older crawl spaces don’t have any covering over the bare dirt floor.
 This virtually guarantees mold growth for reasons that’ll I’ll discuss as we go.
 Older homes simply don’t have any of the water management construction details that are important to keep foundations and the crawl space dry.

 However, even on new homes where the builder does realize the importance of covering the exposed dirt and follows other important moisture details related to the concrete foundations, quite often the dirt isn’t covered with a heavy 20-40mil sheet of plastic until the house is framed, sided, and the insulation crew is called in.
 This is way too late.
 In the months it took to get the house to that point, the humidity in the crawl space most likely got too high.
-The image from AquaGuard shows what a properly sealed crawl space.
+The image from AquaGuard shows a properly sealed crawl space.

 This happens because crawl spaces are fairly small and typically don’t have drain tile at the base of the foundation walls on the inside to carry water away.
 As a result, the soil gets quite damp due to the fact that the floor above protects it from the sun.
 At the same time, the soil is drenched with rainwater.
 Combine this with a lot of sawdust and you get the picture.
 Most builders simply don’t appreciate how critical it is to get the crawl space hemmed in before the floor framing above it is finished – let alone waiting until the walls and roof is up.